hrs4r

 General:

-• Promote research in the area of paediatric endocrinology.
+• Promote research in the area of pediatric endocrinology.

 • Design new disease prevention and patient assistance strategies.

-• Establish research collaborations with national and international groups for the main lines of research.
+• Establish research collaborations with national and international groups in the main lines of research.

 Specific:

-• Generating new advances in clinical research in paediatric obesity and cardiovascular risk.
+• Generate new advances in clinical research on growth and puberty disorders.

 Publications